acf77/murabei-test/readme.md

 ### Backend

 Go to the folder `01__backend` and then `codes`.
 After entering the `codes` folder, run `pip install -r requirements.txt` to install all the dependencies.

+## Usage

+Start your Docker daemon.

+Enter the `docker-compose` folder and run `docker-compose up`.
+This will start the backend and frontend servers.